Free Eye Exams and Eyeglasses

 InfantSEE is a national public health program managed by the American Optometric Association (AOA) through its philanthropic and charitable organization, Optometry Cares The AOA Foundation.

-The InfantSEE program provides a one-time, free eye exam for infants 6 to 12 months of age, regardless of family income or insurance coverage.
+The InfantSEE program provides a no-cost first eye assessment for infants within the child's first year of life, regardless of family income or insurance coverage.

 The InfantSEE program provides a one-time, free eye exam for infants.